Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 [A* pathfinding algorithm][a-star].

-Don't describing it like I did in the last sentence, say something like *"we figure out a bunch of possible paths then use clever algorithms from game development to find the best overall route"*.
+Don't describing it like I did in the last sentence, say something like *"we figure out a bunch of possible paths then use clever algorithms employed in the games industry to find the best overall route"*.

 It doesn't matter that we're using A\* here (as opposed to Dijkstra or a breadth-first search), or that A\* is used for more than telling an NPC how